Absolute Hope Absolute Hell

 Absolute Hope Absolute Hell is the third studio album by American deathcore band Fit for an Autopsy.
 The album was released on October 2, 2015 through eOne Music and was produced by the band's guitarist Will Putney.
 It is the first album to feature vocalist Joe Badolato after previous vocalists Nate Johnson and Greg Wilburn both departed the band in 2014.

+Some consider it to be an essential release in the deathcore style.

+Reception

+In 2021, Eli Enis of Revolver included the album in their list of "15 Essential Deathcore Albums", where they wrote: "With a triple-guitar attack, super tight instrumentation and smart songwriting choices, Fit for an Autopsy add all sorts of textures and dynamics to the deathcore idiom without ever relying on wanking technicality."